AFD-SLU: Adaptive Feature Distillation for Spoken Language Understanding: EXPERIMENTS

 \subsection{Main Results}

 We apply our AFD-SLU framework to the above student–teacher settings.
 As shown in Table~\ref{tab:main-results}, integrating AFD improves performance across all evaluation metrics.
 For JPIS, applying AFD yields absolute gains of 2.25\% in intent accuracy, 2.75\% in slot F1 score, and 3.20\% in overall accuracy.
 Similarly, PRO-HAN-AFD achieves 95.67\% intent accuracy and 92.02\% slot F1 score, outperforming the original model by 3.58\% and 2.01\%, respectively, while maintaining comparable overall accuracy.
-These results demonstrate that AFD-SLU enhances model performance under low-resource conditions.
+These results demonstrate that AFD-SLU significantly enhances model performance under low-resource conditions, while keeping the model parameters and the training data scale nearly unchanged.
 The consistent gains confirm that our method effectively transfers semantic knowledge from GTE models to student models, improving both intent detection and slot filling without increasing inference overhead.